Physics: Intro to Nuclear Physics Notes (copy) (copy)

 Crucially, light does not need a medium to travel, which is why it can travel through the vacuum of space.
 It is an electromagnetic wave.

 Light also travels in particles called photons, which are discrete packets (quanta) of electromagnetic energy.
-The energy of a photon is directly proportional to its frequency (E=h
+The energy of a photon is directly proportional to its frequency (, where is Planck's constant and is frequency).

 When two waves combine, they form an interference wave, which can be constructive (waves add up) or destructive (waves cancel out).